samwallach7/20-credit-risk-classification/README.md

 Summary

-Based on the results from the machine learning model, you can see the model strongly predicting the healthy loans while not being as effective in predicting the high_risk loans.
+Based on the results from the machine learning model, you can see the model strongly predicting the healthy loans while not being as effective in predicting the high-risk loans.
 As the model currently stands, I would not recommend the usage by the company.
-This is rooted in wanting the see the model be a stronger predictor of high-risk loans, as these can become financial strains on a loan provider if not properly identified during the loan application process.
+This is rooted in wanting the see improvements to the model to be a stronger predictor of high-risk loans, as these can become financial strains on a loan provider if not properly identified during the loan application process.